In vitro fertilisation

 In vitro fertilisation (IVF) is a process of fertilisation in which an egg is combined with sperm in vitro ("in glass").
 The process involves monitoring and stimulating the ovulatory process, then removing an ovum or ova (egg or eggs) from the ovaries and enabling sperm to fertilise them in a culture medium in a laboratory.
 After a fertilised egg (zygote) undergoes embryo culture for 2–6 days, it is transferred by catheter into the uterus, with the intention of establishing a successful pregnancy.

 IVF is a type of assisted reproductive technology (ART) used to treat infertility, enable gestational surrogacy, and, in combination with pre-implantation genetic testing, avoid the transmission of abnormal genetic conditions.
 When a fertilised egg from egg and sperm donors implants in the uterus of a genetically unrelated surrogate, the resulting child is also genetically unrelated to the surrogate.
 Some countries have banned or otherwise regulated the availability of IVF treatment, giving rise to fertility tourism.
 Financial cost and age may also restrict the availability of IVF as a means of carrying a healthy pregnancy to term.

 In July 1978, Louise Brown was the first child successfully born after her mother received IVF treatment.
 Brown was born as a result of natural-cycle IVF, where no stimulation was made.
 The procedure took place at Dr Kershaw's Cottage Hospital in Royton, Oldham, England.
 Robert Edwards, surviving member of the development team, was awarded the Nobel Prize in Physiology or Medicine in 2010.

 When assisted by egg donation and IVF, many women who have reached menopause, have infertile partners, or have idiopathic female-fertility issues, can still become pregnant.
 After the IVF treatment, some couples get pregnant without any fertility treatments.
 In 2023, it was estimated that twelve million children had been born worldwide using IVF and other assisted reproduction techniques.
-A 2019 study that evaluated the use of 10 adjuncts with IVF (screening hysteroscopy, DHEA, testosterone, GH, aspirin, heparin, antioxidants, seminal plasma and PRP) suggested that (with the exception of hysteroscopy) these adjuncts should be avoided until there is more evidence to show that they are safe and effective.
+A 2019 study that evaluated the use of 10 adjuncts with IVF (screening hysteroscopy, DHEA, testosterone, GH, aspirin, heparin, antioxidants, seminal plasma, and PRP) suggested that (except for hysteroscopy) these adjuncts should be avoided until there is more evidence to show that they are safe and effective.